madmachineio/docs/docs/reference/reference.md

 ## MadBoards

 The [MadBoards](https://github.com/madmachineio/MadBoards) library consists of the id of each board.
 Different boards correspond to a unique list of id, since the numbers of pins are not the same.
-There are two boards now: SwiftIOBoard and SwiftIOFeather.
-When you write the code, you need to import the right one to use the pin id.
+However, you just need to import `MadBoard` to your project no matter the board you are using.
+When you create a project, you have decided desired board.

 ## MadDrivers